 At Luxe Wellness Club, we like to spotlight the world’s most inspiring places, but today it’s its founder who lends himself to the interview game.
-Pascal Languillon opens the doors to his career, his personal health discoveries, and his deep passion for well-being.
+Having tested some of the world’s finest wellness hotels (see the “We tested for you), Pascal Languillon opens up to us about his career, his personal discoveries in the field of health, and his deep-rooted passion for health.

 Q: Pascal, you’re the man behind Luxe Wellness Club.
 What inspired you to create this unique concept combining luxury travel and health?